A. Curricular/Research/Programmatic Needs

 B. History of the Collection/Existing Strengths and Emphases

-The chemistry collection is now located in the basement level of Main Library.
+The chemistry collection is now located in the Main Library and remote storage.
 It was moved from the former Biomedical and Physical Sciences Library (BPS), Room 1440 Biomedical Physical Sciences Building in December 2010, which was established in 2002.
 The collection began as a departmental library (called the Kedzie Chemistry Library) in the Kedzie Chemistry Building, prior to its move to the current Chemistry Building.
 At that time, purchases were made by the chemistry faculty.
 In 1963 the Chemistry Department and the Chemistry Library moved to the current building, where the library was housed on the fourth floor of the building.
 It was staffed by a variety of librarians and clerical staff until1969 when funds from a Centers for Excellence Grant made it possible to hire a permanent librarian.
 At that time the MSU Libraries assumed administrative control of the Chemistry Department's library services.
 The collection was then, and continues to be, a working collection for the chemist that is responsive to the research requirements of the Chemistry Department.
 Some materials are selectively removed in order to free space for current research needs, while at the same time those materials with historical significance are retained.
-Due to limited space, a successful transition to elecrtonic format may help greatly.
+Due to limited space, a successful transition to electronic format may help greatly.